mnaei/PromptPlace/README.md

 ## How It Works

-1. **Issue Submission**
-   Users submit a GitHub issue with the label `prompt` which includes natural language instructions in the issue body.
+1. **Issue Submission**: Users submit a GitHub issue with the label `prompt` which includes natural language instructions in the issue body.

-2. **Triggering the Workflow**
-   A GitHub Actions workflow (`.github/workflows/llm-editor.yml`) is triggered by the labeled issue.
+2. **Triggering the Workflow**: A GitHub Actions workflow (`.github/workflows/llm-editor.yml`) is triggered by the labeled issue.
 This workflow:
    - Checks out the repository.
    - Sets up the Python environment.
    - Runs the `llm_editor.py` script.

-3. **Processing the Request**
-   The `llm_editor.py` script performs the following:
+3. **Processing the Request**: The `llm_editor.py` script performs the following:
    - **Fetch Current HTML**: Retrieves the current `index.html` file from the repository.
    - **Construct Prompt**: Combines the current HTML with the natural language instructions provided in the issue.
    - **Call Gemini API**: Sends the prompt to the Gemini API to generate updated HTML/CSS/JS code.